 How do I know how much data my app is sending?

-- Open the Data volume management blade to see the Daily data volume chart.
+- Go to the Usage and estimated cost pane to see the daily data volume chart.

-- Or in Metrics Explorer, add a new chart and select Data point volume as its metric.
-Switch on Grouping, and group by Data type.
+- In Metrics Explorer, add a new chart.
+For the chart metric, select Data point volume.
+Turn on Grouping, and then group by Data type.

 Here are some things you can do to reduce your data volume:

 - Use Sampling.
-This technology reduces data rate without skewing your metrics, and without disrupting the ability to navigate between related items in Search.
-In server apps, it operates automatically.
+This technology reduces your data rate without skewing your metrics.
+You don't lose the ability to navigate between related items in Search.
+In server apps, sampling operates automatically.

 - Limit the number of Ajax calls that can be reported in every page view, or switch off Ajax reporting.

-- Switch off collection modules you don't need by editing ApplicationInsights.config.
+- Edit ApplicationInsights.config to turn off collection modules that you don't need.
 For example, you might decide that performance counters or dependency data are inessential.

-- Split your telemetry to separate instrumentation keys.
+- Split your telemetry among separate instrumentation keys.

 - Pre-aggregate metrics.
-If you have put calls to TrackMetric in your app, you can reduce traffic by using the overload that accepts your calculation of the average and standard deviation of a batch of measurements.
-Or you can use a pre-aggregating package.
+If you put calls to TrackMetric in your app, you can reduce traffic by using the overload that accepts your calculation of the average and standard deviation of a batch of measurements.
+Or, you can use a pre-aggregating package.

-You can use the daily volume cap to limit the data collected, but if the cap is met, it will result in a loss of all telemetery sent from your application for the remainder of the day.
-It is not advisable to have your application to hit the daily cap since you are unable to track the health and performance of your application after it is hit.
+You can use the daily volume cap to limit the data collected.
+However, if the cap is met, a loss of all telemetry sent from your application for the remainder of the day occurs.
+It is not advisable to have your application hit the daily cap.
+You can't track the health and performance of your application after it reaches the daily cap.

-Instead, use Sampling to tune the data volume to the level you'd like, and use the daily cap only as a "last resort" in case your application starts sending much higher volumes of telemetery unexpectedly.
+Instead of using the daily volume cap, use sampling to tune the data volume to the level you want.
+Then, use the daily cap only as a "last resort" in case your application unexpectedly begins to send much higher volumes of telemetry.

-To change the daily cap, in the Configure section of your Application Insihgts resource, click Data volume management then Daily Cap.
+To change the daily cap, in the Configure section of your Application Insights resource, in the Usage and estimated costs pane, select Daily Cap.

-Sampling is a method of reducing the rate at which telemetry is sent to your app, while still retaining the ability to find related events during diagnostic searches, and still retaining correct event counts.
+Sampling is a method of reducing the rate at which telemetry is sent to your app, while retaining the ability to find related events during diagnostic searches.
+You also retain correct event counts.

 Sampling is an effective way to reduce charges and stay within your monthly quota.
-The sampling algorithm retains related items of telemetry, so that, for example, when you use Search, you can find the request related to a particular exception.
-The algorithm also retains correct counts, so that you see the correct values in Metric Explorer for request rates, exception rates, and other counts.
+The sampling algorithm retains related items of telemetry so, for example, when you use Search, you can find the request related to a particular exception.
+The algorithm also retains correct counts so you see the correct values in Metric Explorer for request rates, exception rates, and other counts.

 There are several forms of sampling.

-- Adaptive sampling is the default for the ASP.NET SDK, which automatically adjusts to the volume of telemetry that your app sends.
-It operates automatically in the SDK in your web app, so that the telemetry traffic on the network is reduced.
+- Adaptive sampling is the default for the ASP.NET SDK.
+Adaptive sampling automatically adjusts to the volume of telemetry that your app sends.
+It operates automatically in the SDK in your web app so that telemetry traffic on the network is reduced.

 - Ingestion sampling is an alternative that operates at the point where telemetry from your app enters the Application Insights service.
-It doesn't affect the volume of telemetry sent from your app, but it reduces the volume retained by the service.
-You can use it to reduce the quota used up by telemetry from browsers and other SDKs.
+Ingestion sampling doesn't affect the volume of telemetry sent from your app, but it reduces the volume that's retained by the service.
+You can use ingestion sampling to reduce the quota that's used up by telemetry from browsers and other SDKs.

-To set ingestion sampling, set the control in the Pricing blade:
+To set ingestion sampling, go to the Pricing pane:

-The Data sampling blade only controls the value of ingestion sampling.
-It doesn't reflect the sampling rate that is being applied by the Application Insights SDK in your app.
-If the incoming telemetry has already been sampled at the SDK, ingestion sampling is not applied.
+The Data sampling pane controls only the value of ingestion sampling.
+It doesn't reflect the sampling rate that's applied by the Application Insights SDK in your app.
+If the incoming telemetry has already been sampled in the SDK, ingestion sampling isn't applied.

-To discover the actual sampling rate no matter where it has been applied, use an Analytics query such as this:
+To discover the actual sampling rate, no matter where it's been applied, use an Analytics query.
+The query looks like this:

 requests | where timestamp > ago(1d) | summarize 100/avg(itemCount) by bin(timestamp, 1h) | render areachart